A well-lit living room with tasteful grey furniture and green plants.

 Refinance Requirements

-Like the cash-out refinance, you don’t have to begin with an FHA loan to take advantage of an FHA 203(k) refinance.
-Homeowners with all loan types can leverage this option, though they’ll need to meet certain qualification standards, like credit score and DTI minimums.
+As with the cash-out refinance, you don’t have to begin with an FHA loan to take advantage of an FHA 203(k) refinance.
+Homeowners with any loan type can leverage this option but will need to meet certain requirements, such as a minimum credit score and a maximum DTI.

 A home appraisal will also be required for an FHA 203(k) refinance.
-It’s important to note that the FHA has specific rules about the types of home improvements that can be covered with this refinance option.
+It’s important to note that the FHA has specific rules about the types of home improvements that this refinance option will cover.

 Pros Of An FHA 203(k) Refinance

-• Less strict credit score requirements: FHA loans often have less stringent qualification requirements than other types of loans, making it easier for borrowers to get the financing they need when they need it.
+• Less-strict credit score requirements: FHA loans often have less-stringent requirements than other types of loans, making it easier for borrowers to get the financing they need when they need it.

-• Lower interest rates compared with other home improvement loans: If you have important home repairs and remodels planned, it will likely cost you less in the long run to finance them with an FHA 203(k) loan when compared with alternative home improvement loan
+• Lower interest rates compared with other home improvement loans: If you have important home repairs and remodels planned, it will likely cost you less in the long run to finance them with an FHA 203(k) loan versus an alternative home improvement loan.

 Cons Of An FHA 203(k) Refinance

-• The approval process can be longer than with other types of refinances: Due to the specific parameters surrounding which home improvement projects can be financed, the process can take more time, and borrowers may experience delays.
+• The approval process can be longer than with other types of refinances.
+With many limiting parameters, the process can take more time, and borrowers may experience delays.

-• Borrowers might have to hire a HUD consultant: Depending on the type of repairs you have planned, the terms of your loan might require you to consult with someone from the Department of Housing and Urban Development (HUD) for approval.
+• Borrowers might have to hire a HUD consultant.
+Depending on the type of repairs you have planned, the conditions of your loan might require you to consult someone from the Department of Housing and Urban Development (HUD) for approval.

-While FHA Simple and FHA Streamline refinances are only available to homeowners with existing FHA loans, both the FHA cash-out refinance and FHA 203(k) refinance options are available to homeowners with all loan types.
+FHA Simple Refinances and FHA Streamline Refinances are only available to homeowners with an existing FHA loan.
+But both the FHA cash-out refinance and FHA 203(k) refinance options are available to homeowners with all loan types.
 This means borrowers can refinance a conventional mortgage into an FHA loan.

 The Bottom Line

-If you’re interested in capitalizing on all the benefits of an FHA refinance, know that there are several options you should consider.
-Think about your short- and long-term goals alongside the various pros and cons associated with each refinance program to choose the one that’s best for you.
+If you’re interested in capitalizing on all the benefits of an FHA refinance, you have several options.
+Consider your short-term and long-term goals alongside the various pros and cons of each refinance program so you’ll choose the one that’s best for you.

-Are you ready for an FHA refinance or other refinancing option?
+Are you ready for an FHA refinance or another refinancing option?
 Start the approval process today to see how you qualify.